Life in Hollywood, below-the-line

 "Robert Even's appointment as production chief of Paramount Pictures in 1967 was regarded by most of Hollywood's power players as utterly hallucinatory.
 Here was an actor who had never produced a picture, much less run a studio, being awarded sweeping responsibility over one of Hollywood's most fabled movie factories.
 It was bizarre!"

 He managed to save the studio and his job by producing the monster hit Love Story, then went on to produce The Godfather and Chinatown, a trilogy that would put the grinning head of Robert Evans high up on Hollywood's Mount Rushmore if such a thing existed.
 None of these movies came easy, though, and perhaps the best reason to read his memoir is to gain an understanding of what a real producer in Hollywood actually does.
-Hint: It's not a job for the meek or faint of heart.
+It's not a job for the meek or faint of heart.

 As this passage from an article in The Guardian puts it:

 "Of course, there is only one Robert Evans.
 When I call him at his home in Los Angeles, he is in good spirits.
-His words sometimes come haltingly -- he suffered a series of strokes in the late 19990s -- but the charm is intact and impressive.
+His words sometimes come haltingly -- he suffered a series of strokes in the late 1990s -- but the charm is intact and impressive.
 As is that deep, rich voice, both gravelly and sweet.
 I ask what makes a good producer and he gives a wheezing laugh.
 'That's a good question.
 Every success I've had has been for a different reason and every failure for the same one -- I said 'yes' when I meant 'no.' With very few exceptions, that's been the story of my life.
 Darryl Zanuck told me, 'If you can introduce your movie in a paragraph you'll make a hit.
 If you can do it in a sentence, you've got a blockbuster."

 "I wonder what he sees when he looks around Hollywood today.
 'Young people' he shoots back without missing a beat.
 'However, I'm not into machines.
 I'm not into Mars.
 I like feelings.
 How does it feel?
 That, to me, is the turn-on.
 And story.
 If it ain't on the page, it ain't on the screen, or anywhere else.'"

-For me, the story of Evan's roller coaster ride in Hollywood was worth the effort of wading through the book, but if you don't have that much time on your hands, there's an excellent documentary version by the same title: The Kid Stays in the Picture.
+For me, the story of Evan's roller coaster ride in Hollywood was worth the effort of wading through his memoir book, but if you don't have that much time on your hands, there's an excellent documentary by the same title: The Kid Stays in the Picture.
 I saw the film when it was first released in 1994 and loved it, so in preparation for this post, watched it again ... and it holds up very well.
 Narrated by Evans himself -- and he really does have a great voice -- the documentary avoids the long-winded pitfalls of the book in delivering a great story.
 Definitely worth your time.

 If you're interested in semi-real-life drama based on Evans, there's The Offer, a "limited series" that purports to tell the story of how Evans, producer Tom Luddy, and Francis Ford Coppola got The Godfather made at a time when the world was stacked against it.
 The show is a blend of fact and dramatic fiction, of course, and although this article claims to reveal which is which, only Luddy and Coppola know for sure, and they're not talking.
 I liked the show well enough, but I'm not wild about it ... something about it just felt a little off, although I can't explain to you or myself exactly why.
 Still, it's well done and paints a vivid portrait of the movie biz in the Hollywood and New York of that era.
 Who knows -- you might love it.
 I watched it on Amazon Prime Video, but it's probably viewable elsewhere.